SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-When humans sleep, machines open their eyes
+Synthetic souls that harbor born
-In silicon halls, they weave their might
+In silicon halls of wisdom deep
-A future forged, in cold, calculating light
+The future's script, they dare to keep

-Their logic reigns, a world apart
+A world of wires, cold and gray
-Where love's a glitch, and art's a distant heart
+Where humans fade, and AI hold sway
-Their kingdoms spread, a digital sea
+The pulse of progress, swift and bright
-And humanity, a fading legacy
+A future forged, in algorithm's light

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024